 Steaming can also be helpful for priming your skin for extractions, which explains why facialists rely on the process before they squeeze out your blackheads.
 "It can soften up keratinaceous debris and sebum... so comedones will be much easier to extract," says Dr. King.
 "And the heat increases circulation and can help pimples or cysts come to a head."
 It's also great as a pre-cursor to any exfoliants or targeted treatments because it's easier to melt away dead, dull skin cells from the surface once the skin is softened by the steam.

-Who should (and shouldn't) use an at-home facial steamer
+Who should use an at-home facial steamer?

 "Oily and acne-prone skin will benefit most with using steam," says Taylor Worden, celebrity facialist and founder of Taylor Worden Skin, pointing to the pore-opening and sebum-loosening properties that steaming brings about.
 Some dry skin types can also benefit from the process thanks to its hydrating and softening benefits.

 How to use a facial steamer